 You want to know the number of people that click on your links and how many people visit your site coming from a guest post on another site, for example, to be able to calculate your ROI.

 Tracking and research can tell you how big of an effect your link building is having.

 Keeping track of your backlinks on a regular basis also allows you to detect if a link goes bad or leads to a spam site so that it becomes easier for you to remove those bad backlinks.
 Monitoring your links and backlinks is an essential part of your link building strategy.

 Building up a bank of valuable backlinks takes time.
 Once you have developed a strategy for generating content, it might take quite some time to really develop positive indications that your strategy is working.

-SEO is a marathon game and you should definitely approach it from a long-term perspective.
+SEO is a marathon game and you should definitely approach it from a long-term perspective requires lots of resources and supporting SEO tools.
 Building links take a lot of time and effort and building credibility takes even more.

 Since content is time-consuming, many companies fail to allocate the time necessary to build a solid foundation of trust.
 Changing strategies in mid-campaign is not the answer.

 Giving your content time to build and gain trust and respect is the best course for a successful long-term link building strategy.

 Sometimes even the best plans don’t work out precisely as intended.
 A source that was thought to be reliable might end up being garbage, backlinks that look legitimate can be cloaked to lead to spam sites and other problems exist.